Publications

 This study analyzes how scientists on Twitter react to high-visibility events.
 Using a longitudinal sample of 17,157 scientists and a matching-based framework, why study how unusual visibility events affect users’ subsequent behaviors and long-term visibility on the platform.

-In ICWSM’22, 2022
+ICWSM’22, 2022

 We study firm performance in the semiconductor industry after the introduction of the integrated circuit, comparing the outcomes experienced by diversifying firms and new entrants across different clusters.
 Over the long term, succesful firms were disproportionately Spinoffs of leading firms, or diversifiers with a transistor background.
 New firms in Silicon Valley were more likely to enter at the technological frontier.
 However, over the long term, location had no significance on becoming a top producer.

-In Industrial and Corporate Change, 2015
+Industrial and Corporate Change, 2015

 We study firm entry and inventor mobility in the Semiconductor Industry.
 Our results show most of the increased inventor mobility in Silicon Valley is due to inventors moving from parents to spinoffs, or from incumbents to recent entrants.
 Incumbents in Silicon Valley don’t seem to benefit from the greater mobility of inventors in the cluster, as they don’t hire inventors at a higer rate than incumbents in other regions, while they lose many inventors that leave to join new firms.

-In Management Science, 2015
+Management Science, 2015